THE PARTHENON MARBLES

 01 / SURVEY

 The first phase of this initiative opens in April 2021.
 This phase will remain open until July 31.
+However the form will remain open for submission of ideas and proposals by the global community.

 It includes the launching of this webpage and a global campaign to reach as many people as possible to offer their ideas and suggestions through an online survey form.